Food

 What Is Chocolate?

-"Chocolate is made from the kernels of fermented and roasted cocoa beans.
+"Chocolate is made from the kernels of fermented and roasted cacao beans.
 The kernels are ground to form a pasty fluid chocolate liquor ... pressed to reduce the cocoa butter content and then pulverized to make cocoa powder, or mixed with sugar and additional cocoa butter to make sweet (eating) chocolate."

 https://www.britannica.com/topic/chocolate